aashrivastava/aashrivastava.github.io/_pages/about.md

 permalink: /
 subtitle: >
   Undergraduate Student at the University of Chicago.<br>
-  BS Mathematics.<br>
+  BS Mathematics.
 Minor in Education and Society.

 profile:
   align: right